Endometriosis Awareness Month: Can acupuncture help ease the pain?

 With March marking Endometriosis Awareness Month, it seems an ideal time to raise awareness of the positive impact acupuncture can have for sufferers of this chronic and often debilitating medical condition.

 According to the latest statistics*, endometriosis affects 1 in 10 women in the UK.
 And celebrities including Amy Schumer, Alexa Chung and Chrissy Teigen have spoken out about their struggle.

 What is endometriosis?

-This condition occurs when cells – like the ones in the lining of the womb – are found elsewhere in the body, such as the fallopian tubes, ovaries or along the pelvis.
+It occurs when cells – like the ones in the lining of the womb – are found elsewhere in the body, such as the fallopian tubes, ovaries or along the pelvis.
 Each month these cells react in the same way as those in the womb, building up and then breaking down and bleeding.
-But, unlike the cells in the womb that leave the body as a period, this blood has no way to escape.
+But, unlike the cells in the womb that leave the body as a period, this blood has no escape.

 What are the symptoms of endometriosis?

 - Pain with periods that gets worse over time

 - Chronic pain in the lower back and pelvis